bos-cli-rs/bos-cli-rs/README.md

 ### components  -   Working with components (Download, Deploy, etc.)

-- `deploy` allows you to upload/publish widgets from your local `./src` folder to near.social account.
+- `deploy` allows you to upload/publish components from your local `./src` folder to near.social account.
-- `download` allows you to download the existing widgets from any near.social account to the local `./src` folder.
+- `download` allows you to download the existing components from any near.social account to the local `./src` folder.

 ### storage-management   -   Storage management: deposit, withdrawal, balance review